 Another option is to run a command on one of several servers.
-This is illustrated by topic B. In this case, multiple servers share a single subscription and messages published to topic B are handled by the first server to claim that message and the corresponding command runs only on that server.
-You might use this to perform nightly data analysis that only needs to run on a single server.
+This is illustrated by topic B. In this case, multiple servers share a single subscription.
+Messages published to topic B are handled by the first server to claim that message, and the corresponding command runs only on that server.
+You might use this approach to perform nightly data analysis that needs to run on only a single server.

 You can modify the sample and use it as a model for your own application.
 Below are some ideas to get you started.

-cron.yamlto specify your own cron messages.
-You can update the cron job directly, as described in Uploading Cron Jobs or re-deploy the App Engine application to update the App Engine Cron Service.
+Update the Cloud Scheduler configuration to specify your own cron messages.
+You can update the cron job directly, as described in Creating and configuring cron jobs.

 test_executor.pyto run a real script instead of